CBPher24/pandas-challenge/README.md

 Pandas homework challenge where we took information on given schools where can compare their reading and math scores with school size and budget.

+Data Observation
+  Two observable trends that I noticed affected the overall success of the students was the school size and type.
+When we compile the data to see the top five overall passing schools, I noticed that all five of them are charter schools.
+The other trend was observed when sorting out the schools by their size.
+The smaller the school the higher the students' overall success was.
+From these two trends, I can conclude that money alone does not effect the success of a school.
+The more focus that is on the students whether it is specialized education or just smaller classrooms has a greater impact on a student's success.

+Sources Used to Lookup Proper Syntax

 Pandas. (n.d.).
 "Pandas.pivot_table". https://pandas.pydata.org/docs/reference/api/pandas.pivot_table.html